the-tanstaafl/TansTimberbornModsUnity/ThunderKit/Staging/Ladder/plugins/README.md

 ## How to use

 You will find the ladder under the paths tab.
-One ladder will require 6 logs and 8 planks and is unlocked with 300 science.
-(I'm unsure about the balancing, so I would love to receive feedback on this!)

 ## Installing